-AME Roundup is a gathering of thousands of people who work in some capacity in mineral development, from exploration to reclamation.
-It is unique event that provides MineralsEd an opportunity to organize a professional development program for teachers on topics related the the many aspects of mineral development.
+MineralsEd, in partnership with the Association for Mineral Exploration (AME), will host a professional development program for teachers at Roundup on Tuesday, January 21.
+This event is sponsored by Teck.
+Roundup is a gathering of thousands of people who work in some capacity in mineral development, from exploration to reclamation.
+It is a unique event that provides MineralsEd an opportunity to organize a professional development program for teachers on topics related to the many aspects of mineral development.

 Register for Teachers’ Day using the form below.
-Those who are not able to attend on January 29th are welcome to attend Roundup on another day.
+Those who are not able to attend on January 21st are welcome to attend Roundup on another day.
 You are also required to register via MineralsEd (below).

 Limited TTOC support is available from MineralsEd for teachers to attend this Teachers' Day program.
 (TTOC coverage is not available for other days of the conference.)
 Priority will be given to career educators, earth science teachers and for those who have not had TTOC support to attend Roundup in previous years.

 Visit our Flickr gallery for images of some of the participants from previous years.